-Each student is required to submit to the Engineering Academic Advising Center a dated and signed "Senior Year Course Plan Review" no later than May 1 in the year preceding his/her final academic year.
+Each student is required to submit to the Engineering Academic Advising Center a "Senior Year Course Plan Review" no later than May 1 in the year preceding his/her final academic year.
 This form is available on the college website.

-The College of Engineering shall adhere and cooperate with the following University Statement of Policy.
+The Opus College of Engineering shall adhere and cooperate with the following University Statement of Policy.